Empowering People, Launching lives

 There are many different signs and indicators of autism in adults and children, which can often be mistaken for other conditions.
 It’s important that if you suspect you, or someone you love has autism, then seeking a diagnosis could help with getting the support that is available.

 Yes, both boys and girls can have autism.
 It is quite common that the signs of autism often manifest differently, are missed or diagnosed as another condition within girls.
-Whereas autism in boys is more frequently recognised.
-This has led to the wide held belief that only boys have autism and not girls, which is in fact not true, and because of this, can sometimes make it harder for girls with autism to receive the help and support they need.
+Autism in boys is more frequently recognised than autism in girls.
+This has led to the wide held belief that only boys have autism and not girls, which is in fact not true, and because of this, can sometimes make it harder for girls to receive the help and support they need.

 Autism can only be diagnosed when the signs have been present from early childhood (i.e. before 3).
 It is possible to receive a late diagnosis if the signs have always been present.
 If you or someone you know has suddenly developed behavioural or communication issues which were not present before, then this is likely down to another condition.
 You cannot develop autism in adulthood.
 If autism is suspected or even another condition, then this should be investigated.